open-logic/open-logic/doc/HowTo.md

 2. Use the menu entry *Project > Execute script*
    ![MenuEntry](./general/libero/import_sources_run.png)
 3. Select the script *\<open-logic-root\>/tools/libero/import_sources.tcl* and press *Run*.

+   **For VHDL, no arguments are required**, which leads to all files being compiled into the default Open Logic library *olo*.
+If you wish to compile them into another library, pass the argument `lib=<library-name>`

+   **For Verilog, pass the argument `lib=work`**.
+When instantiating VHDL entities from Verilog, SynplifyPro only searches for them in the library *work*.
    ![Dialog](./general/libero/import_sources_dialog.png)
 4. In the *Files* tab you can now see all Open Logic source files showing up.
 Links are made to the files in their original location, they are not copied into the project.
-All sources are imported into the library *olo* and are available to be used.
+All sources are imported into the library selected (see point 3, default is *olo*) and are available to be used.
    ![Dialog](./general/libero/import_sources_files.png)

 ## ...
 Use Open Logic in a Questasim Simulation